denoptim-project/catalyst_evaluator/test/test_set_2/README.md

 This set of catalysts includes all those catalysts that were not tested experimentally, but are considered according to evaluations performed by others and published in scientific articles.

 ## Run the evaluations
 Any evaluation starts from a graph-based definitions of the ligands.
-Here, we arrume a list of such candidate ligands set is available, and each such combination is saved as `*.sdf` file.
-These files are generated coording to [the instructions on how to make graph representations of ligand sets](../../README.md#Evaluation-of-Catalysts).
+Here, we assume a list of such candidate ligand sets is available, and each such combination is saved as `*.sdf` file.
+These files are generated according to [the instructions on how to make graph representations of ligand sets](../../README.md#Evaluation-of-Catalysts).

 1. We first prepare the job definitions:
 ```